ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ---

+# IMPORTANT NOTE TO ALL DEVS

+An apology here firstly, i dont know why, but my account seems to have github actions disabled @ModuleMaster64 sorry about your CI.

 ## Some example modules that are included in this client!
 - Fly / NoFall / Scaffold
 - AntiBan 2.0 (with a account gen)